 By Sam Yang - Get similar updates here

 On the surface, One-Punch Man appears to be a slapstick riff on the superhero genre.
 In fact, you could say it’s trolling the superhero genre.
-But to think it’s nothing beyond that is the ultimate troll because what they are making fun of isn’t the superhero genre, it is us — the general public.
+But to think it’s nothing beyond that is the ultimate troll because what they are making fun of isn’t the superhero genre, it's us—the general public.
 (And the folks these content creators have to deal with online.)
 Though the animation is fictional, for better or worse, the human psychology is all too real.

-Even if you have never seen or heard of the One-Punch Man manga or anime, you can still take away some valuable insight — for One-Punch Man is really a thought experiment, with the superhero being a familiar vehicle to magnify our psychological foibles: Even when confronted with undeniable truth, who is to say we wouldn't deny it?
+Even if you have never seen or heard of the One-Punch Man phenomena (now available on Netflix), you can still take away some valuable insight—for One-Punch Man is really a thought experiment, with the superhero being a familiar vehicle to magnify our psychological foibles: Even when confronted with undeniable truth, who is to say we wouldn't deny it?

 What if you were the world’s most powerful person, so powerful that you could defeat any foe with one punch, but you didn’t look all that tough?
 Would people believe you?

 No matter what One-Punch Man AKA Saitama does, no one believes he is all that powerful, and any story saying otherwise is considered fake news.
 When he lifts a bus?
 Photoshop.
 When he leaps over a building?
 Special effects.
 Moon landing?
 Fake.
 The Earth being round?
-Photoshop.
+Fake.
 News that disagrees with our beliefs?
-Fake news.
+Fake.
 After all, look at him.
 He’s not even famous, if he were that powerful he would be famous, people would have heard of him.
 You can’t be famous unless you are already famous, and if you’re not already famous, you can’t be famous.
 You can only be famous for being famous.
 And fame is proof that you are special.
-And famous people are like cartoons, and Saitama seems too normal, which makes him fake and fake people, like cartoons, real.
-Are you keeping up?
-Let me give you a better example: we turn Kim Kardashian into Jessica Rabbit, and talk about her as if she were Barbie, and turn Barbie into a person and talk about her as if she were a real.

 Also, Saitama never takes credit for anything he does, he does it nonchalantly and moves on.
-But in the online and social media app culture, if there’s no Instagram selfie accompanied with caption and hashtags, it didn’t happen.
-Humblebrag is the new authentic.
+But in the online and social media app culture, if there’s no Instagram-selfie with caption and hashtags, it didn't happen.
+Humblebrag and inauthentic is the new authentic.

-And what about other heroes who are actually bad guys?
+What about bad guys who pretend to be heroes?
 Since they are famous and they say they are heroes, and take immediate credit, they are heroes.
 If you don’t say anything and let your actions speak for themselves, you’re a fraud.
 (People need to be told what to think and believe.)

-Truth is whoever yells the loudest — literally.
-One guy, Tanktop Tiger, just started yelling really loudly about Saitama, making up lies that Saitama was a villain.
-But since he was so loud and since he pointed his index finger at Saitama, and because his brother, Tanktop Black Hole, joined in, people believed him.
+Truth is whoever yells first and loudest—literally.
+One guy, Tanktop Tiger, just started yelling really loudly, making up lies that Saitama was a villain.
+But since he was so loud and since he pointed his index finger at Saitama, and because his brother, Tanktop Black Hole, joined in, people believed them.

-But, then, even when Saitama does something undeniably epic and heroic, it only takes one troll to turn Saitama into a jerk.
+But, then, even when Saitama does something undeniably epic and heroic, it only takes one troll to turn him into a jerk.

 Just because you are a superhero doesn't mean people will believe you are a superhero.
 Don't assume anything is a given.